himham-jak/OpenGOAL-Level-Builder-Blender-Addon/README.md

 # OpenGOAL-Level-Builder-Blender-Addon

-This is an addon for Blender developed specifically to build custom levels for the current (add version number) distribution of OpenGOAL.
+This is an addon for Blender developed specifically to build custom levels for the current (v0.1.20) distribution of OpenGOAL.

 ## How to install